Death of Yasser Arafat: Allegation of killing of Arafat by Israel

 The Israeli government tried for decades to assassinate Arafat, including attempting to intercept and shoot down private aircraft and commercial airliners on which he was believed to be traveling.
 The assassination was initially assigned to Caesarea, the Mossad unit in charge of Israel's targeted killings.
 Shooting down a commercial airliner in international airspace over very deep water was thought to be preferable to make recovery of the wreckage, and hence investigation, more difficult.
 Following Israel's 1982 invasion of Lebanon, Israeli Minister of Defense Ariel Sharon created a special task force code named "Salt Fish" headed by special operations experts Meir Dagan and Rafi Eitan to track Arafat's movements in Lebanon to kill him because Sharon still saw Arafat as an important symbol.
 The Salt Fish task force orchestrated the bombing of buildings where Arafat and senior PLO leaders were believed to be staying.
 Later renamed "Operation Goldfish", Israeli operatives followed Israeli journalist Uri Avnery to a meeting with Arafat in an additional unsuccessful attempt to eliminate him.
 In 2001, Sharon, as prime minister, is believed to have made a commitment to cease attempts to assassinate Arafat.
 However, following Israel's successful assassination in March 2004 of Sheikh Ahmed Yassin, a founder of the Hamas movement, in April 2004 Sharon stated that "this commitment of mine no longer exists."

 On September 11, 2003, the Security Cabinet of Israel decided that "Israel will act to remove this obstacle [Arafat] in the manner, at the time, and in the ways that will be decided on separately".
 Israeli Cabinet members and officials hinted on Arafat's death.

-Journalist Danny Rubinstein states that Ariel Sharon's inner circle constantly discussed how to get rid of Arafat months and weeks before his death.
+Journalist Danny Rubinstein states that Sharon's inner circle constantly discussed how to get rid of Arafat months and weeks before his death.
 Israeli peace activist and former Knesset member, Uri Avnery, a personal friend of Arafat, blamed Sharon for Arafat's death.
 Palestinian official and nephew of Arafat Nasser al-Qudwa said that the report of the committee that investigated the death of late Palestinian President Yasser Arafat revealed that the leader was poisoned to death, and that Israel is directly responsible for his assassination.
 He said "Israel as a state, is a country that has access to Polonium, had the capability to assassinate the late leader, and expressed clear interest in getting rid of him".